-How might I like to work as a life coach?
+How might I like to work as a professional life coach?

-There are few limits as to where you can take your coaching once you’re qualified, particularly if your course is accredited (an important factor that we will look at shortly).
-Not everyone knows what exactly they’d like to do with coaching at the start of their journey, and that’s completely fine.
-Part of your journey through training and starting up is often about finding what you enjoy and identifying the kind of client you want to work with through practice and trial and error, and the way you enjoy coaching.
+There are few limits as to where you can take your coaching once you’re qualified, particularly if your life coaching course is accredited (an important factor that we will look at shortly).
+Not everyone knows exactly what they’d like to do with coaching at the start of their journey, and that’s completely fine.
+Part of your journey through training and starting up is often about finding what you enjoy and identifying the kind of client you want to work with.

-The flip side is that you may want to work in an area where there are certain requirements around accreditation and credentialing, either formally or from a reputational perspective.
-A classic example is coaching within organisations and corporations, who often require the coaches they hire to have been through training that has been accredited by a reputable industry body.
-If this is the case, it’s clearly essential to ensure that the course you choose has the necessary accreditation for you to be able to fulfil at least some of these criteria (more on accreditation later).
+The flip side is that you may want to work in an area where there are specific requirements around accreditation and credentialing, either formally or from a reputational perspective.
+A classic example is coaching within organisations and corporations, which often require the coaches they hire to have been through training that has been accredited by a reputable industry or professional body.
+If this is the case, it’s essential to ensure that the life coach course you choose has the necessary accreditation for you to fulfil at least some of these criteria.

 What’s important to me in a training environment and learning journey

 Think about the best and worst learning environments you’ve been in.
-Each coaching school will have a distinct training style which may be more or less suited to you.
+Each coaching school will have a distinct training style, some of which may be better suited to you.
+Things to consider include:

-Thinking about what you want from your actual training experience is vital in helping you choose the right course.
-We’ve developed our course over a number of years and believe our smaller, more focused group sizes, focus on real-life practice and reflection and our support structure provides a learning environment that really helps to embed the fundamental skills of being a great coach.
-But you need to decide for yourself whether the features of our training are right for you personally.
-Find more about the coaching course itself to get a better sense of the training environment and learning journey.
+Thinking about what you want from your life coach training experience is vital in helping you choose the right life coaching course.
+At Animas, we’ve developed our course over several years and believe our more focused group sizes, unique support structure and focus on real-life practice and reflection provide a positive learning experience that embeds fundamental life coaching skills.
+You must decide for yourself whether these training features are right for you personally — learn more about our accredited coaching course to get a better sense of what your learning journey would look like.

 What training or skills do I have already?

-Are you starting coach training from scratch?
-Or have you had training previously and are looking to master your coaching, or build specialist skills and expertise?
-Perhaps you have coaching hours under your belt, and wish to become credentialed, or you’re interested in becoming a qualified supervisor to help others to be more effective coaches?
+Are you starting life coach training from scratch, or are you looking to build on skills learned in previous training?
+Perhaps you already have some professional coaching experience and want to become credentialed, or you’re interested in becoming a qualified supervisor to help others become more effective coaches.

-Our course is aimed at people who are new to coaching, or perhaps have a relatively basic understanding of coaching and want to build on that.
-So if you’re already at an advanced level, perhaps what you’re looking for is not a core coaching course but specialist coaching skills – these can often be shorter and less expensive than a full programme.
-Our Specialist Short Coaching Courses are a great example of this type of training.
+Our life coaching course is aimed at people who are new to coaching or have a basic understanding that they want to build on.
+If you’re already at an advanced level, perhaps what you’re looking for isn’t a core coaching course but specialist coaching skills training, which is often shorter and less expensive than a full programme.

-Similarly, more and more often we have potential students approach us who have a background in related professions such as Psychotherapy, Psychology or Counselling.
-Given that coaching often draws on approaches that originate from other psychological interventions, and utilises these approaches from a different perspective, the chances are if you have a background in a profession such as this, that the content you learn in itself may not be new.
-So in this case, the main question is whether the investment in this course provides you with enough benefit in the form of approaching similar concepts from a different perspective, as well as other factors such as the support network and accreditation.
-More on that here.
+Similarly, more and more often, we have potential students approach us who have professional training in areas such as Psychotherapy, Psychology or Counselling.
+Given that coaching often draws on approaches originating in other psychological interventions and utilises these from a different perspective, it’s likely that if you have a background in one of these professions, the content you learn may not be entirely new.

 2) Understand accredited life coaching courses

-In the UK, we recommend that you choose a coaching course which is accredited by both the International Coach Federation (ICF) and the Association for Coaching (AC), the European Mentoring and Coaching Council.
-These are the two main professional bodies governing the self-regulated coaching profession.
-Any training course accredited by these bodies will have gone through a rigorous quality assurance process.
-So to choose a life coaching course accredited by the ICF and AC ensures you will receive an excellent training.
+In the UK, we recommend choosing a life coaching course accredited by the International Coach Federation (ICF), the Association for Coaching (AC), the European Mentoring and Coaching Council.
+These are the three leading professional bodies governing the self-regulated coaching profession.
+Any life coach training course accredited by these bodies will have gone through a rigorous quality assurance process, ensuring you receive excellent training and life coaching qualifications that will make it easier to develop your own life coaching business.

-Once you have some insight into your own coaching goals, and understand ICF and AC accreditation, it is time to do your homework and look at the various coaching courses out there.
+Once you have some insight into your coaching goals and understand ICF and AC accreditation, it’s time to do your homework and look at the various life coach training courses out there.
 Here are some key areas to think about:

-Whichever course you choose to become a life coach, it is likely to cost you a fair amount in the short term, but the right course will pay for itself over time.
+Whichever course you choose to become a life coach, it is likely to cost you a fair amount of money in the short term, but the right course will pay for itself over time.
 To ensure you’re getting more for your money, it’s essential that you choose wisely.

-A quick online search will give you a bewildering array of coaching courses and different fees.
-There are some courses which cost in the region of £9,000.
-Others, generally those with a focus on distance learning are significantly cheaper (some less than £500!).
+A quick online search will provide you with a bewildering amount of life coaching courses, all quoting different fees.
+Some courses will cost in the region of £9,000, while those focusing on distance learning may be cheaper (some being less than £500!).

-No matter what the cost, you are investing a significant amount, both in terms of time and money into your life coaching qualification, so you need to do your homework and check what you are getting for the fee.
-This means you need to have a clear understanding of what the different life coach courses cover.
+No matter the cost, you’re investing a significant amount of both time and money into your life coaching qualification, so you need to do your homework and check what you’re getting for the fee.
+This means ensuring you have a clear understanding of what the different life coach courses cover.

-Additionally, if cost is a defining factor for you when selecting a coach training course, there are some schools, like ourselves, that offer payment plans which enable you to spread the cost across several months to make the commitment more comfortable for you.
-At Animas, we allow the cost to be spread over up to 10 months, depending on how far in advance you register.
+If cost is a defining factor for you when selecting a coach training course, some schools such as our own will offer payment plans, allowing you to spread the cost across several months to make the commitment more comfortable for you.
+At Animas, we allow the cost to be spread over up to six months, depending on how far in advance you register.

 Programme delivery and content